 Hazard received his Master of Fine Arts degree from Bowling Green State University in 2007.
 He has a B.A. from the University of Toledo in Film and Design.
 He studied screenwriting and film directing at New York University Film School.

-After a long career in the neon sign industry in New York City, Mr. Hazard now teaches studio art classes at Bowling Green State University and Owens Community College.
+After a long career in the neon sign industry in New York City, Mr. Hazard most recently taught studio art classes at Bowling Green State University, University of Toledo and Owens Community College.
+Currently Hazard concentrates on creating his Neon and Mixed Media artwork.